-Forget them.
-If you want to include something like this, you still must explain its significance in the text.
+Largely forget them.
+If you want to include these things, you still must explain them in the text.
 Remember, few readers will be able to see the significant points in a long list or a long block quote.
 Your task as a writer is to make these points clear in prose.